 Prevention is always better than dealing with data protection as an after-thought.
-Data security concerns may arise at any time and we would encourage you to report any concerns (even if they don't meet the criteria of a data breach) that you may have to The Senior Leadership member in charge of Data Protection or the DPO.
-This can help capture risks as they emerge, protect the Trust from data breaches and keep our processes up to date and effective.
+Data security concerns may arise at any time and we would encourage you to report any concerns (even if they do not meet the criteria of a data breach) that you may have to Trust (if you are a central staff member) or otherwise the School Data Protection Lead or the DPO.
+This can help capture risks as they emerge, protect the Trust/ its schools from data breaches and keep our processes up to date and effective.